-Going viral (barf, hate myself for using the term) is a perfect, unpredictable storm.
-But can you influence the wind patterns, stoke the clouds, and capitalize on weather trends to occasionally manufacture a little lightning?
+Creating a successful video or series is a perfect, unpredictable storm.
+But can you research weather trends to occasionally manufacture a little lightning?
 Absolutely.

 Unpacking the research, psychology, and seemingly random dumb magic behind what makes an idea or video share has been the focus of my career (and a handful of my Google Summit presentations) thus far.
 Creating things that individuals will like is one thing.
 Creating something that publishers want to promote is another.
 Get you a girl who can do both.
 My work has been featured in:

 "How To Speak Dothraki: A 90's Muzzy Parody"

 featured in Perez Hilton, Mashable, The Huffington Post, Nerdist, The AV Club, CNet, Laughing Squid, Some ECards, Uproxx, EliteDaily, The Hairpin, The Mary Sue, and Bustle.
 It Was also highlighted in a few round-ups of the best Game of Thrones parodies prior to the Season 4 premiere.

 Often I've been tasked to develop creative around a particular digital star or influencer.
 The above is an example of this scenario, featuring the immeasurably talented Markiplier.